u1i/NUSFintechDevops/README.md

-- Build node.js(main.js) where it start a listen port 3000 and redirect the any access to the page to the main.html front.
+- Build node.js(main.js) where it starts with a listening port 3000 and redirect the any access to the page to the main.html front.

 - Link the FXcheck.js,Stock.js and Crypto.js to a frontend interface (main.html and split.css) where it serve to collect the user input to make the relevant API call and display the desired results.

-- The main.html has a hyperlink to FX.html where the FX conversion is performed after the user input throught FX.js API call to get the conversion result.
+- The main.html has a hyperlink to FX.html where the FX conversion is performed after the user input through FX.js API call to get the conversion result.

+- The main.html has a hyperlink to Newsinfo.html where it return the ticker company info and its related news via Newsinfo.js API call.

 ### App containerization using Docker